FaithAlone.net

 There are two distinct Roman Catholic doctrines pertaining to the authority of the Pope:

-For a definition of Papal Primacy, we can turn to the Ecumenical Council of Florence, and also a decree from Vatican 2:
+For a definition of Papal Primacy, one can turn to the Ecumenical Council of Florence, and also a decree from Vatican 2:

 Council of Florence (1439 AD) - Session 6